View Phonesalena HARRIS's Obituary on DaytonDailyNews.com and share memories

 |

 HARRIS, Phonesalena 88, of Springfield, Ohio passed away peacefully in her home February 16, 2020.
 Her memory will be cherished by her daughters, Akeen O. (Harris) Watson and Priscilla K. Sellers-Harris; sons, Virgil Harris, Kesalon Harris and Samuel F. Harris and a host of other relatives and friends.
-Visitation is Saturday, February 29, 2020 from 12-1 p.m. in the City of God Church, 501 S. Wittenberg Ave.
-Funeral service will follow at 1:30 p.m.
-Arrangements by the Robert C. Henry-Clark Funeral Home. www.robertchenryfuneralhome.com
+Visitation was held Saturday, February 29, 2020 from 12-1 p.m. in the City of God Church, 501 S. Wittenberg Ave.
+The Funeral service followed at 1:30 p.m.
+Arrangements were by the Robert C. Henry-Clark Funeral Home. www.robertchenryfuneralhome.com